Paul47/LEDMatrix_22/README.md

 ## Multiplexing with Multiple-controllers (_new_)
 LEDMatrix_22 supports a small shield PCB and FastLED's multiple Controllers to drive shorter strips or tiles rather than one long strip.
 For example, to drive a 32x32 matrix of 1024 LEDs with one long string, data send rates, brightness, and frames-per-second (fps) to avoid color breakdown as to be unusable.

-Now, using the LEDExtender we can break up the 32x32 matrix and insert a second DATA/CLOCK line for LEDs 512-1024.
+Now, using the LED Extender shields we can break up the 32x32 matrix and insert a second DATA/CLOCK line for LEDs 512-1024.
 No more sparkle even with higher data/brightness/fps rates.
 Additing additional data lines for 256, 128, or 64 LED segments allows even high data rates.

 ## Available Methods
 ```c